lkrsova/lkrsova.github.io/aboutme.md

 - <a href="https://www.womeningames.org/">Women in Games</a>,
 - and <a href="https://interfaceingame.com/">Interface of Game</a>.

-I am a proud patreon of <a href="https://www.patreon.com/noclip">NoClip productions</a> and you should become a one too.
+I am a proud patreon of <a href="https://www.patreon.com/noclip">NoClip productions</a> and I believe you should become a one too!

 ## Outside of Academia